-Authenticity has been such a big buzz word of late.
-Advocates of authenticity speak of being “true to yourself”.
-Being authentic also means to continuously strive to align with your core values and beliefs with your behaviour and lifestyle.
-By doing so, others will be able to recognise your “true self” and subsequently build deeper connection and lasting trust.
+Authenticity has been such a big buzzword of late.
+Advocates of authenticity speak of being true to yourself.
+Being authentic also means continuously striving to align your core values and beliefs with your behaviour and lifestyle.
+By doing so, others will be able to recognise your true self and subsequently build a deeper connection and lasting trust.

-Honesty and “being real” are important in building trust and establishing long-lasting relationships.
+Honesty and being real are essential in building trust and establishing long-lasting relationships.
 However, different cultures perceive authentic behaviour differently.

-In the example of the American expatriate, his culture values “speaking your mind” and is seen as an authentic behaviour.
-However, if the same behaviour is practiced in a culture that is collectivist and more neutral in their expressions, others may perceive this person as boastful, inconsiderate, and possibly incompetent.
+In the example of the American expatriate, his cultural values of speaking your mind is seen as authentic behaviour.
+However, if the same behaviour occurs in a collectivist culture, others may perceive this person as boastful, inconsiderate, and possibly incompetent.

 The opposite can be true too.
-For example, the Indonesia manager from a collectivist society listens intently to visitors from an expressive and individualist culture.
-Those in the individualist society might be perceive this person as not value-adding or possibly incompetent.
+For example, the Indonesian manager from a collectivist society listens intently to visitors from an expressive and individualist culture.
+Those in the individualist society might perceive this person as not value-adding or possibly incompetent.

 In both cases of the American expatriate and Indonesia manager, the perception of others is different from the person’s intention.
-As such, can being adaptable help us to be perceived as more authentic?
+As such, can adaptability help us to be perceived as more authentic?

 The Case for Adaptability

 Adaptability is a skill that can be developed, yet it’s not taught by many.
-According to Barclays LifeSkills, 60% surveyed say that adaptability has become more important in the previous decade and that only 8% of companies provide specific training on adaptability.
-In LinkedIn’s Workplace Learning Report 2020, adaptability is one of the top 5 soft skills that companies need most.
+According to Barclays LifeSkills2, 60 per cent surveyed say that adaptability has become more critical in the previous decade.
+In LinkedIn’s Workplace Learning Report 20203, adaptability is one of the top 5 soft skills companies need most.

-When crossing cultures, individuals who are unable to adapt to a situation are perceived as rigid, unwilling to learn, inconsiderate or even rude.
-For example, a leader who is used to making all the decisions finds themselves in a culture that practices consensus-based decision making.
-They might be perceived as a leader who is arrogant and inconsiderate of his/her peers.
+When crossing cultures, individuals who cannot adapt are perceived as rigid, unwilling to learn, inconsiderate or even rude.
+For example, a leader who makes all the decisions finds themselves in a culture that practices consensus-based decision making.
+The leader might be perceived as arrogant and inconsiderate of their peers.

 Authenticity And Adaptability Are Not Mutually Exclusive

 Humans are multifaceted and complex.
-We are more than a label or style that is placed in rigid categories.
-Imagine that each of us is an iceberg, where only 11% of ourselves can be seen above the water.
-The part of the iceberg above the water is what everyone is able to see, which is our dressing, preferred cuisine, traditional holidays, etc. While the iceberg below the water consists of the parts that are unseen, parts of ourselves that are more difficult to explain, such as our beliefs, values, thought processes, customs, etc.
+We are more than a label or style.
+We don’t fit in rigid categories.
+Imagine that each of us is an iceberg, where only 11 per cent of ourselves appears above water.
+The iceberg above the water is what everyone can see: our dressing, preferred cuisine, traditional holidays, and many other cultural markers.
+While the iceberg below the water consists of unseen parts, parts of ourselves that are more difficult to explain, such as our beliefs, values, thought processes, customs and many others.

-To balance both authenticity and adaptability, one has to be clear in their personal values, beliefs, and intentions, and also be courageous enough to learn different ways of delivering your authentic self.
-This can be seen in a multicultural society with high-levels of racial integration.
-For example, South Africa consists of over 10 tribes and ethnic groups with 11 national languages.
+For example, South Africa consists of over ten tribes and ethnic groups with 11 national languages.
 In communicating and interacting with each other, it is common to hear them adjust their behaviour and speak multiple languages in a conversation to each other’s culture.
 Yet, their intention behind it remains the same.

 How can we balance between Authenticity and Adaptability?